 - Hair breaks off mid-length rather than falling from the root

-Patchy loss, receding hairline, or thinning in a defined pattern points to medical hair loss.
-Hard water doesn’t cause those.
-See a trichologist or GP if you notice those patterns.
+Patchy loss, a receding hairline, or thinning in a defined pattern points to medical hair loss.
+Hard water does not cause those patterns.
+See a trichologist or GP if you notice them.

 When Should You See a Doctor?